gramuah/svc-uap/README.md

 - Features:

   For ActivityNet1.3, we have extracted C3D features pretrained on Sports1M dataset.
-Concretely, we used feature vectors from fc6 layer, with dimension 4096, corresponding each of them to a 16-frame volume.
+Concretely, we used feature vectors from fc6 layer, with dimensionality 4096, corresponding each of them to a 16-frame volume.
 In each volume, 8 frames are overlapped.
-Afterwards, feature vectors are reduced to 500d with PCA.
+Afterwards, feature vectors are reduced to 500 dimensions with PCA.

-  Features can be downloaded from `?`.
+  Features can be downloaded from [here](https://universidaddealcala-my.sharepoint.com/:u:/g/personal/robertoj_lopez_uah_es/EaCOYYiRcOBCk_Y6I0tUHU0BvUp1jP_jpCkEu3Wn7mpULA?e=gCyedc&download=1).

   Once you have them, store them as: `h5/c3d-activitynet.hdf5`

 ###### Thumos'14

 - Ground Truth:

   For Thumos'14, we have converted its original annotations to the ActivityNet format in a `.json` file.
-We share itwith this repo at `gt/gt-thumos14.json`.
+We share this in the repo at `gt/gt-thumos14.json`.

 - Features:

   We have extracted features with a C3D pretrained on Sports1M dataset.
 Concretely, we used feature vectors from fc6 layer, with dimension 4096, corresponding each of them to a non-overlapped 16-frame volume.

-  Features can be downloaded from `?`.
+  Features can be downloaded from [here](https://universidaddealcala-my.sharepoint.com/:u:/g/personal/robertoj_lopez_uah_es/EaCOYYiRcOBCk_Y6I0tUHU0BvUp1jP_jpCkEu3Wn7mpULA?e=gCyedc&download=1).

   Once you have them, store them as: `h5/c3d-thumos14.hdf5`